Harsh-TG/My-Sweet-Shop-Management-System/README.md

-# Sweet Shop Management System
+# My Sweet Shop Management System

 A full-stack inventory and billing application for sweet shops, built using Test-Driven Development (TDD) principles with a modern backend and responsive frontend.